bcgov/mds/docs/frontend/monorepo.md

 Nothing huge has changed, but here is a quick explanation on how to work with yarn monorepo.

+1. Run `make be` instead of `make lite` - This spins up all backend dependencies.
-1. Delete any existing `node_modules` in minespace, core-web, root of the repo etc.
+2. Delete any existing `node_modules` in minespace, core-web, root of the repo etc.
-2. Run `yarn` command on the root of the repo.
+3. Run `yarn` command on the root of the repo.
 This will use the monorepo `yarn.lock` to install dependencies.
 Any new dependencies you want to add use yarn workspaces command
-3. Running `yarn` on the root of the repo will hoist `node_modules` to the root of the repo with very few dependencies inside the services folders.
+4. Running `yarn` on the root of the repo will hoist `node_modules` to the root of the repo with very few dependencies inside the services folders.
-4. Open a new terminal, run `cd services/common` and run `yarn watch`.
+5. Open a new terminal, run `cd services/common` and run `yarn watch`.
 This will watch any changes to the common package.
-5. Open new terminals for `minespace` and `core-web` respectively and run `yarn serve` for local development.
+6. Open new terminals for `minespace` and `core-web` respectively and run `yarn serve` for local development.